apache/trafficserver/doc/release-notes/upgrading.en.rst

 * regex_remap - matrix-parameters parameter has been removed.
 The string that follows a semicolon is now included in path.
 * header_rewrite - MATRIX part specifier has been removed.
 The string that follows a semicolon is now included in PATH part.
+* rate_limit - Few changes were made on this plugin:

+  * A ``YAML`` based configuration, reloadable even as global plugin.
+  * SNI aliases
+  * The IP reputation objects are now shareable for many SNIs.

+  for more details, please check :ref:`admin-plugins-rate-limit`.

 Lua Plugin
 ~~~~~~~~~~